FredHutch/OncoscapeV3/README.md

-# Oncoscape (Next Version)
+# Oncoscape

-This is code for the next version of Oncoscape, beyond V2 and V3.
-This project will ultimately replace Oncoscape's production version, but at the present time is not ready for public contributions.
+This is code for the most current version of Oncoscape, currently called V3.

 New features include: